xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 _f_CLK_ is frequency of AXI interface, in this case 50 MHz.

 The value defines period between two work frames regardless of the used baudrate speed.
-If both work and control buffers contains data, then the control frame is sent immediately after work frame within the time period.
+If both work and command buffers contains data, then the command frame is sent immediately after work frame within the time period.
-This method allows to send control requests together with work requests without disruption of delay between work frames.
+This method allows to send command requests together with work requests without disruption of delay between work frames.

 Register allows to set the period up to 335 ms. The lowest value of delay is determined by length of frames and used baudrate speed.
-If the length of work frame (and/or control frame) is higher then set period, then the next frame is sent immediately without any delay.
+If the length of work frame (and/or command frame) is higher then set period then the next frame is sent immediately without any delay.

 ### Work IRQ Threshold Register (IRQ_FIFO_THR)